EladabYoussef/simplescope/README.md

 # SimpleScope

 A dual-channel oscilloscope project for the STM32F407 microcontroller.
-The repository currently contains the hardware foundation and application interfaces for real-time acquisition, channel selection, and communication; those application modules are still being implemented.
+It acquires interleaved ADC samples, selects channels, renders waveforms on an SSD1306 OLED, and prepares sample packets for transmission.

 For a detailed refresher on the architecture, hardware data path, current status, and next implementation steps, see [ARCHITECTURE.md](ARCHITECTURE.md).